karlronsaria/mynote/request/request_-_2023_01_05_Partners.md

   -
     - when: 2023_01_08
     - source: Ramin
     - howto
       - Please forgive this person
       - Holy Spirit, please root out this bitterness in me
         - and leave no trace of it in my heart
       - I want to serve and please you
         - not my enemy
       - Help me use my mind to lead my heart
+  -
+    - when: 2023_01_12
+    - source: Ramin
+    - what
+      - change of heart
+        - fighting focus
+        - forgiveness for parents
+        - relinquishing expectations for others
+      - Your forgivenes for my own sins of unforgiveness